X-Raym/wavesurfer-wp/readme.txt

 - It works with all your previous posts
 - You still have the default player in the Visual Editor (not just shortcode)
 - It supports every audio format supported by WordPress (wav, ogg, mp3, m4a).
+- Safe deactivation: if you deactivate the plugin, your shortcode will fallback to the WordPress default audio player.

 Global colors and style settings can be overridden by dedicated shortcode attributes.
 - `progress_color="purple"`